Vargasavour Recipes

 Instructions

-• In a large bowl, whisk together the egg yolks and granulated sugar until well combined and slightly thickened.
+• In a large bowl, whisk together the egg yolks and granulated sugar until smooth and slightly thickened.

-• Once combined, pour the mixture into the saucepan and place it over medium heat.
+• Pour the mixture into a saucepan and place over medium heat.

 • Stir in the vanilla extract.

-• In a large pan, combine the sliced peaches with brown sugar, ground cinnamon, nutmeg, and vanilla extract.
-Cook for 5-10 minutes.
+• In a large pan, combine the sliced peaches with brown sugar, cinnamon, nutmeg, and vanilla extract.

-• In a large mixing bowl, whip the heavy cream and powdered sugar together until stiff peaks form.
+• In a bowl, whip the heavy cream with powdered sugar until stiff peaks form.

 • Crush the Lotus cookies into coarse crumbs.

-• Spoon a layer of whipped cream over the peaches.
+• Spread a layer of chilled pudding over the cookies.

 Notes